addozhang/alfred-safari-toolkit/README.md

 ## Versioning

 The current version is 1.0.0 which covers tupton/alfred-safari-history features.
 In the next version, planning to involve in the Safari tabs searching feature.

+## FAQ

+1. If you encounter "Cannot Be Opened Because the Developer Cannot be Verified" in first running, please click the "Cancel" and go to "System Preferences > Security & Privacy", then click "Allow Anyway".
+In the following pop window of next running, choose "Open".